Skip to content

 Object cache

 Each WordPress environment is provisioned with its own siloed Memcached cluster for persistently caching application-level data.
-The WordPress object cache (and transients) is automatically configured to use these instances.
-This enables common operations to be automatically routed to memory instead of the database.
+The WordPress Object Cache is automatically configured to use these instances so that cache operations are routed to memory instead of the database.

-This also means that any application data can be easily cached in memory to reduce the cost of repetitive or expensive computations.
-The best candidates for caching are any data that will take longer to calculate (such as expensive database queries) than it takes to retrieve the data from the cache.
-Keep in mind that each object cache request is processed over a local network, so many cache lookups/sets can add processing time to the page.
+The best candidates for caching are any data that will take longer to make than it takes to retrieve from the cache, such as slow database queries and remote calls.
+Keep in mind that cache operations are done over a local network, so there is some latency.
+Doing many cache operations during a request can add significant response time to the page.

 Transients